 A deficiency of vitamin B12 also contributes to poor circulation or a neurological problem which can result in a tingling sensation in the fingers and toes.
 This symptom can be treated by maintaining an adequate level of vitamin B12 in the body.

 When the deficiency of vitamin B12 gets to an advanced stage, you could begin to have both audio and visual hallucinations.
 This could lead to other health and mental problems if not treated quickly by administering vitamin B12.
 (3)

 Labored breathing is another symptom that has been associated with a deficiency of vitamin B12.
 You may find yourself gasping for breath without much exertion which is a result of B12 not being absorbed properly.

 Forgetfulness and confusion usually occur when the neurological system is deprived of vitamin B12.

-It is not uncommon to see people suffering from depression due to lack of vitamin B12.
+It is not uncommon to see people suffering from depression due to a lack of vitamin B12.
 When there is inadequate nutrition, a person’s mental state can be altered.
 However, this generally occurs only when the body has been deprived of vitamin B12 over a long period of time.

 Tremors are uncontrolled movements of the extremities.
-Tremors can occur as result of a vitamin B12 deficiency.
+Tremors can occur as a result of a vitamin B12 deficiency.

 Treatment of vitamin B deficiency